-The best flat-rate cash back credit cards are the Citi Double Cash card (a total of 2% Cash Back on all purchases), the PayPal CashBack card (2% Cash Back on all purchases), and the Alliant CU Visa Signature card (3% cash back on all purchases the first year; 2.5% after that).
+The best flat-rate cash back credit cards are the Citi® Double Cash Card (a total of 2% cash back on all purchases), the PayPal CashBack Credit Card (2% cash back on all purchases), and the Alliant Cashback Visa® Signature Credit Card (2.5% cash back on all purchases).
 These credit cards all offer above-average cash back on every purchase with no limits, and none have spending categories that earn more or less rewards.
-Only the Alliant CU Visa card has an annual fee, which is $0 the first year and $99 after that.
+Only the Alliant Cashback Visa® Signature Credit Card has an annual fee, which is $0 1st yr, $99 after that.

-The Citi Double Cash card is unique in that it offers cardholders cash back on the same purchases at 2 separate times: you’ll get 1% back at the time of purchase, and another 1% back when you pay Citi for the purchase.
-It can also double as a balance transfer credit card with its intro period of 0% for 18 months on balance transfers.
+The Citi® Double Cash Card is unique in that it offers cardholders cash back on the same purchases at 2 separate times: you’ll get 1% back at the time of purchase, and another 1% back when you pay Citi for the purchase.
+It can also double as a balance transfer credit card with its intro APR period of 0% for 18 months on balance transfers.
 Good credit is required for approval.

-In a way, the PayPal CashBack card is the least fussy of the 3 cards, because it doesn’t split up the cash back or charge an annual fee.
-You’ll simply earn 2% Cash Back on every purchase.
+In a way, the PayPal CashBack Credit Card is the least fussy of the 3 cards, because it doesn’t split up the cash back and has a $0 annual fee.
+You’ll simply earn 2% cash back on every purchase.
 But redeeming the cash back has an extra step, as you can’t redeem it as a statement credit.
-You’ll have to transfer your earned cash back to your PayPal account, then a linked bank account before you can use it without restrictions.
-If you plan to carry a balance, it’s worth noting that the regular APR for this credit card is from 21.49% to 28.49% (V), which is on the high end.
-Good credit is required for approval.
+You’ll have to transfer your earned cash back to your PayPal account, and then to a linked bank account before you can use it without restrictions.
+If you plan to carry a balance, it’s worth noting that the regular APR for this credit card is from 19.99% to 26.99% (V), which is on the high end.
+Good or excellent credit is required for approval.

-The Alliant CU Visa card has the highest flat-rate cash back of these 3 cards.
-All purchases earn 3% cash back in the first year and 2.5% back after that.
+The Alliant Cashback Visa® Signature Credit Card has the highest flat-rate cash back of these 3 cards.
+All purchases earn 2.5% cash back.
 But the card isn’t without its downsides.
 For starters, you have to be a member of Alliant Credit Union before you can be eligible for this credit card.
 You’ll either have to meet certain requirements to join or make a $5 donation to the Foster Care to Success organization.
-You’ll also need excellent credit to be approved for the Alliant Visa card.
+You’ll also need excellent credit to be approved for this card.
 The card’s annual fee is waived in the first year, which is a plus.
 But even with the annual fee, this card’s high cash back rate would still be worth it.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.